 Q: Where can you buy oolong tea?

 A: You can buy oolong tea in any health store, and some specialty tea online stores carry this tea variety as well.
-The most famous oolongs come from Taiwan and China, although other countries like Japan, India, Sri Lanka and Thailand are also making their own versions of oolong tea.26
+The most famous oolongs come from Taiwan and China, although other countries, such as Japan, India, Sri Lanka and Thailand, also grow Camellia sinensis plants for oolong tea production.26

 Q: Is oolong tea caffeinated?